BitEscrow/escrow-sdk/README.md

 proposal = c_signer.proposal.join(proposal, roles.agent)
 ```

-When the proposal is completed, signers can optionally provide a signature as proof of their endorsement.
-This also tags the proposal with your signer pubkey for future lookups, without revealing which credential is yours.
+Once the proposal is completed, any member can deliver it to the escrow server.

+Members can choose to sign the proposal in order to signal their endorsement:

 ```ts
 const signatures = signers.map(mbr => {